PhD in Microbiology (MED)

 Applications should be submitted through the University of Missouri, Graduate School.
 Applicants will not be registered with the University of Missouri, Graduate School until they have completed the graduate school application and paid the graduate school application fee.

 Applicants who are in the United States and reviewed favorably by the Graduate Admissions Committee will be invited to visit the University of Missouri for an interview for which the program defrays expenses.
 This visit provides an excellent opportunity for the prospective student to meet the faculty members, talk and interact with our current students, view the University of Missouri-Columbia and the Molecular Pathogenesis and Therapeutics Graduate Program, and experience Columbia, Missouri.

 All application materials are filed alphabetically under the family name as indicated by the applicant on the International Student Application form.
 It is important that all supporting documents use the same name and spelling as the International Student Application so they can be quickly matched up to complete the application file.

-Jana Clark, Business Support Staff II
+Kristen Clark, Business Support Specialist II

 Department of Molecular Microbiology & Immunology

 M616 Medical Sciences Building

 Columbia, MO 65212